mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/README.md

 ### Curvature

 To calculate the curvature of the left and right lane lines, the max value of Y (Botton of the image) was chosen.
-After converting its value from pixels to meters, the resulting value was calculated using the equation:
+After converting the polynomial from pixels to meters, the resulting value was calculated using the equation:

 ![alt_text][image5]